akeneo/portal-helpcenter/content/md/cloud/1-set-up-flexibility.md

 1. First, from the menu, go to `Projects console / Projects` and select your project.
 2. Go to the Cloud instance tab, and open the instance with the status `Waiting for setup`, by clicking on the line of the instance.
 3. Then fill the form with the missing prerequisites in order to create the Cloud server.
-4. Choose a `Domain prefix`, which is going to be your URL instance (ex: https://yourdomain.cloud.akeneo.com).
+4. Choose a `Domain prefix`, which is going to be at the beginning of your URL instance (ex: https://yourdomainprefix.cloud.akeneo.com).
 An instant check is done to see if the name is available.
 5. Select an `Installation locale`, your cloud instance language
 6. Select an `Installation location` for your cloud instance hosting location that is closest to you to reduce latency access.
 7. Select a `Target number of products` for your catalog.